crate/crate-howtos/docs/best-practices/configuring-sharding-partitioning.rst

         part GENERATED ALWAYS AS date_trunc('month',ts)
     ) PARTITIONED BY(part);

-When inserting a first row with the following statement:
+When inserting a record with the following statement:

 .. code-block:: psql